knadh/listmonk-site/docs/docs/concepts.md

 A template is a re-usable HTML design that can be used across various campaigns.
 Most commonly, templates have standard header and footer areas with logos and branding elements, where campaign content is inserted in the middle. listmonk supports [Go template](https://gowebexamples.com/templates/) expressions that lets you create powerful, dynamic HTML templates.
 [Learn more](templating).

+## Messenger

+listmonk supports multiple custom messaging backends in additional to the default SMTP e-mail backend, enabling not just e-mail campaigns, but arbitrary message campaigns such as SMS, FCM notifications etc. A *Messenger* is a web service that accepts a campaign message pushed to it as a JSON request, which the service can in turn broadcast as SMS, FCM etc. [Learn more](../messengers).

 ## Tracking pixel

 The tracking pixel is a tiny, invisible image that is inserted into an e-mail body to track e-mail views.
 This allows measuring the read rate of e-mails.
 While this is exceedingly common in e-mail campaigns, it carries privacy implications and should be used in compliance with rules and regulations such as GDPR.